goerz/neovimrc/README.md

 * `im`/`am`: in/around item
 * `i$`/`a$`: in/around math (all of `$`, `$$`, `\(\)`

+We not not use either Treesitter or LSP for LaTeX

+### Python

+We use two LSP servers for Python:

+* [`basedpyright`](https://github.com/DetachHead/basedpyright) for access to project symbols ([outlines](#outlines)!) and auto-completion.
+Since most of my own Python code does not use type hints, the type checking features of `basedpyright` are disabled in `./lua/plugins/lspconfig.lua`.
+* [`ruff`](https://github.com/astral-sh/ruff) for linting.
+Options for `ruff` should be set in the `pyproject.toml`.

+Both of these linters are installed through Mason.

 ### Julia

 Julia support is provided by the [`julia-vim` plugin](https://github.com/JuliaEditorSupport/julia-vim).
 Most importantly, it enables LaTeX-to-Unicode via tab key.
 Since this is extremely useful even outside of Julia, this feature of the plugin is active in some other filetypes as well (like markdown), and can be activated with `,l` in other buffers.

-We also have Treesitter and LSP set up for Julia, providing syntax highlighting, linting, outlines (via `go`), etc.
+We also have Treesitter and LSP set up for Julia, providing syntax highlighting, linting, outlines (via `go`), etc. The LSP for Julia is set up manually (not via Mason).
+It relies on the script in `./helpers/julia_languageserver.jl`, which in turn depends on a Julia environment in `~/.julia/environments/nvim-lspconfig` that has the [`LanguageServer`](https://github.com/julia-vscode/LanguageServer.jl) package installed.